erick-rivas/seed-staruml/README.md

 -  options: Define the available options of an enum
    > required for all enum attributes

+### Override metadata

+-  ref: Override parent cardinality (N has any)
+    - Usage: Use it when there are two fk with different cardinality
+    - Values: 1 | 0..*
+    - Default: Graphic cardinality

+-  to: Override child cardinality (any has N)
+    - Usage: Use it when there are two fk with different cardinality
+    - Values: 1 | 0..*
+    - Default: Graphic cardinality

 ### Common errors

 -  When delete a relation, press right click and select **delete from model** otherwise it is preserved and could generate duplicates